MarkWattsBoomi/ui-component-file-downloader/README.md

 There are two versions: -

-- file-downloader - The state for the control should be a simple string field.
+- FileDownloader - The state for the control should be a simple string field.
 The file contents are expected to be a base64 encoded into the state string.

-- file-downloader-complex - The state is a flow type defied like this: -
+- FileDownloaderComplex - The state is a flow type defied like this: -

         File Data
         {